 - Based on the Class of 2020, which had 203 matriculants.
 This percentage is reflective of those students admitted in Fall 2016 and graduated on time.
 This percentage accounts for students who voluntarily withdrew from the program, as well as students who had their graduation delayed due to an academic or personal issue, or were dismissed.

 - Based on the Class of 2021, which had 180 matriculants.
 This percentage is reflective of those students admitted in Fall 2017 and graduated on time.
 This percentage accounts for students who voluntarily withdrew from the program, as well as students who had their graduation delayed due to an academic or personal issue, or were dismissed.
 Retention data will be available in spring 2022.

 - Based on 2020 data published on the National Association of Boards of Pharmacy (NABP) Website.

-- Based on 2020 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2020.
-Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2020.
-The CPDG Graduates' rate is based on students from the Class of 2020 exclusively, and does not include students from previous graduating classes.
+- Based on 2021 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2021.
+Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2021.
+The CPDG Graduates' rate is based on students from the Class of 2021 exclusively, and does not include students from previous graduating classes.
 These rates also represent the entire match process.
 National Phase I and Phase II combined PGY1 match rate is 64.9%.